graycoreio/daffodil/libs/design/input/README.md

 ```

 ### Within a module (deprecated)
-To use form field in a module, import `DaffInputModule` into your custom module:
+To use input in a module, import `DaffInputModule` into your custom module:

 ```ts
 import { NgModule } from '@angular/core';